Karkota dynasty: Disintegration

 After Cippatajayapida was murdered in around 840, having ruled for twelve years, the brothers gained considerable power but fought each other to retain complete control of the empire, whilst installing puppet kings belonging to the Karkota lineage.

 Tribhuvanapida's son, Ajitapida was nominated by Utpala immediately after Cippatajayapida's death.
 A few years afterwards, Mamma waged a successful battle against Utpala, and installed Anangipida.
 Three years later, Utpala's son Sukhavarman rebelled successfully and installed Utpalapida, a son of Ajitapida.
 Under his rule, merchants declared independence at the outposts of the territory.
 Within a few years, Sukhavarman set out to assume the throne for himself but was murdered by a relative; finally, his son Avantivarman deposed Utpalapida and claimed the throne c.
 855 with help from minister Sura, thus establishing the Utpala dynasty.

 Society

 On a reading of Kuttanimata, the society seems to be unequal and dominated by merchant communities.
 Materialism was in vogue among the elites, and prostitution received state patronage.
 Sati as well as Devadasi system were prevalent.
 The dynasty (at least, the earlier rulers) had sought to restore Hinduism after a lengthy span of Buddhist influence in the valley; however a syncretic environment flourished.

 Hunting was a popular sport for the princely class.
-Theaters were frequently organized and there were halls for the purpose; Ratnavali is noted to be a popular drama.
+Theaters were frequently organised and there were halls for the purpose; Ratnavali is noted to be a popular drama.